 Wonderful things are happening for children with disabilities in Mozambique!
-Humanity & lnclusion and UNICEF have partnered with the local government to make sure that children can get the special help they need to stay at home with their loving families, to go to school with their friends, and to live a happy life.
+Humanity & lnclusion and UNICEF have partnered with the local government to make sure that children can get the special help they need to at from their time at home with their loving families, to when they go to school with their friends, and to live a happy life.

 In 2015, HI and UNICEF launched the latest version of the Fair ‘n Square website which features the testimonies from six children with disabilities who have benefited from HI’s support.
 The website looks at the ways in which children and adults with disabilities in Mozambique are discriminated against on a daily basis.

 The goal of the website is to raise the community’s awareness on disability and to provide information on how to ensure that people with disabilities in Mozambique are included in every day life.